Turkey is here! Shop whole Thanksgiving birds and cuts. SHOP CORN & SOY FREE TURKEY.

 Here are some notes on the feed components:

 Wheat (20%) - When compared to corn, wheat is higher in protein, amino acids, and energy content.
 The gluten in the wheat helps the feed bind together in naturally forming pellets.
-The wheat is grown and sourced with the same standards as the corn (above).
+The wheat is sourced locally as much as possible.
+When local, we know the farmer and that it's "grown organically".
+If bought in from a distributor, we always buy “certified organic”.

 Field peas or lentils (40%) - Peas and lentils are a good protein and energy source and are often used as a soy replacer in feeds.
 But, you can’t feed too much otherwise you may have issues with digestion.
 These are “certified organic” and come from North Dakota, South Dakota, or Montana.
 Sometimes Vernon buys direct from farmers he knows and sometimes he uses a broker like Organic Valley Brokering.